TITHI-KHAN/Statistics-for-Data-Science/README.md

 ![image](https://github.com/TITHI-KHAN/Statistics-for-Data-Science/assets/65033964/abbb251b-8399-472c-a2f0-73758e822e9c)

-**Mean** -> It starts from the smaller side and then comes to 0; again starts from bigger side and comes to the smaller side
+**Mean** -> It starts from the smaller side and then comes to 0; again starts from bigger side and comes to the smaller side (comes from 0 to the end).

+**Median** -> Middle point.
+It starts from 0 to the end (100).
+So, 50 is the median.

+**Mode** -> 50 (as it appears the most of the times.
+So, high frequency).

+Here, distribution is symmetric.
+In the left side, there are half values.
+In the right side, there are half values.
+The way it increases, it also decreases the same way.
+This distribution can be explained by two values : Mean and Standard Deviation.
+That's why , in BNN (Bayesian Neural Network), the value of mean or variance or SD mainly gets updated.

 • The mean determines where the peak of the curve is centered.
 Increasing the mean moves the curve right, while decreasing it moves the curve left.